 Whether you’re having guests over or need a temporary bed, an air bed is the best solution.
 Most people don’t have a spare room so it’s almost essential for every household to have a decent inflatable mattress on hand for this kind of situation.
-Comfort and reliability is essential to keep your guests happy, so here are 5 of the best air beds of 2017.
+Comfort and reliability is essential to keep your guests happy, so here are 5 of the best air beds.

 Are you lacking in space in your bedrooms?
 Take a look at our 8 clever space saving beds as the perfect solution.Mobile and tablet users just swipe across...